 Rather than introduce the opposition’s desired indelible ink option, which has been used in other countries’ elections that were subsequently declared free and fair by international observers, the Malaysian election commission has proposed instead a biometric voter verification system to eliminate multiple voting and so-called “phantom” voters.

-Sharing a platform with the election commission on Tuesday, Ambiga Sreenavasan, head of the Bersih 2.0 coalition that organized the July 9 rally, expressed caution about the biometric plan, saying that it would need rigorous testing before the elections.
-The polls will likely to be held before legally required in 2013, as many analysts believe Najib will seeks electoral advantage from a wave of recent economic growth.
+Sharing a platform with the election commission on Tuesday, Ambiga Sreenevasan, head of the Bersih 2.0 coalition that organized the July 9 rally, expressed caution about the biometric plan, saying that it would need rigorous testing before the elections.
+The polls will likely be held before the legally required deadline in 2013, as many analysts believe Najib will naturally seek to maximize electoral advantage from a recent wave of economic growth.

 A US cable dated January 12, 2010 gave insight to the dynamic, estimating the use of such loaded language was an attempt by Malay elites in government to rally Malay Muslims, who make up 60% of the population and are subject to Islamic law, behind the BN.

-At that time, the government was trying to implement a ban on the use by non-Muslim religions of the word “Allah” to denote “God”, which has long been the nomenclature in some countries where Islam is the dominant faith but where there are Christian minorities, including Malaysia.
+At that time, the government was trying to implement a ban on the use by non-Muslims of the word “Allah” to denote “God” — which has long been the nomenclature in some countries where Islam is the dominant faith but where there are Christian minorities, including Malaysia.
 Christians represent around 9% of Malaysia’s population.

 With PAS an ascendant force in the People’s Alliance opposition, UMNO was likely trying to outdo the opposition party’s Islamist zeal.
 According to the leaked US cable “the conventional wisdom among most non-ruling coalition Chinese and Indians, for example, seems to be that the ruling party has orchestrated the ‘Allah’ issue so as to increase support among Malay voters by fomenting division between Muslims on one side and Christians or secularists on the other in the opposition coalition.”

-The revival of such sectarian, conspiratorial tones in newspapers such as Utusan have been dismissed by Najib, who said that the anti-Semitic allegation “did not reflect the views of the government”.
-“Regardless of their political views, it is unacceptable for anyone to stir up hatred and suspicion against any religious group in the way we have seen today,” Najib’s statement said.
+The revival of such sectarian, conspiratorial tones in newspapers such as Utusan have been dismissed by Najib, who said that the anti-Semitic allegation “did not reflect the views of the government.”

 Najib traveled to Europe in the days after the July 9 rally, meeting Queen Elizabeth II in London and then traveling to Rome to meet with Pope Benedict XVI to discuss establishing diplomatic relations with the Holy See.
 After returning to Malaysia, he was quoted as saying – somewhat quixotically – that “we wish to tell our friends, the Malaysian Christians … that if they respect us, we will also respect them.”

-The remark sparked angry reactions from Christian clerics and online commentators, suggesting that the US Embassy view as expressed in the January 2010 cable, that the “widely and deeply held among non-Malay, non-Muslims that the Government is antagonistic toward other religions and is engaged in a long-term effort to expand Islam’s primacy in Malaysian society”, is not too far off the mark of what’s driving Malaysian politics today.
+The remark sparked angry reactions from Christian clerics and online commentators, suggesting that the US Embassy view as expressed in the January 2010 cable — that the “widely and deeply held among non-Malay, non-Muslims that the Government is antagonistic toward other religions and is engaged in a long-term effort to expand Islam’s primacy in Malaysian society” — is not too far off the mark.Show